 - 1. Requests for places for Children We Care For (Looked After children), and children with an Education Health and Care Plan will not be referred to the Fair Access Panels. - 2.
-In accordance with legal requirements, children who have an Education Health and Care Plan5 that names a school must be admitted to that school. - 3.
+In accordance with legal requirements, children who have an Education Health and Care Plan that names a school must be admitted to that school. - 3.
 Oxfordshire County Council may direct own admission authority schools, including academies, to admit a child to a school by naming the school in the Education Health and Care Plan.
 This is the case even if the school concerned is in the administrative area of a different Local Authority.
-This is not part of the Fair Access process. - 5.
+This is not part of the Fair Access process. - 4.
 Proposals to place children with an Education Health and Care Plan at a school outside the normal admissions round will be the subject of a formal consultation with the relevant school.
 Following the consultation, if the responsible Local Authority decides a place is still required it will be made available by the school concerned.
-This is part of the Education Health and Care Plan process and any consultation is carried out by the relevant SEN officer. - 6.
+This is part of the Education Health and Care Plan process, and any consultation is carried out by the relevant SEN officer. - 5.
 In the case of Children We Care For (Looked After children) for whom Oxfordshire County Council is responsible, the Virtual School will approach the Admissions Team to check the availability of school places and to establish the distance from the child's placement to local schools.
 The social worker will then contact the Virtual School for advice on the provision available at the schools being considered.
 After considering the advice received the social worker will complete an application form for a school place and submit the form to the Admissions Team.
 The Admissions Team will then write to the school to request a place.
 The school will then respond within 7 school days.
-This is not part of the Fair Access process.
+This is not part of the Fair Access process. - 6.
+Once a place has been offered to a Child We Care For (Looked After child and the place has been formally accepted (or the child is already on roll) it is open to the school concerned to raise issues such as requests for funding with the Virtual School. - 7.
+If a Child We Care For (Looked After child) is refused a place by an own admission authority school as part of the normal in-year admission process the Local Authority will consider the reasons given by the school.
+If a place is still needed, the Admissions and Transport Services Manager will carry out a formal consultation on the proposed admission.
+The formal consultation will last for 7 calendar days from the date of the letter opening the consultation.
+The Local Authority will then consider the response.
+If the relevant school is unwilling to offer a place the Local Authority may direct admission to an own admission authority maintained school (voluntary aided or foundation schools), or in the case of academies and free schools, it may request the Secretary of State to direct admission.
+This lies outside the Fair Access process. - 8.
+The Local Authority is the admission authority for community and voluntary controlled schools.
+Therefore, for these schools, places would normally be made available for Children We Care For (Looked After) through the in-year admissions process.
+Where difficulties arise, the Local Authority will formally consult with the school for a period of 7 calendar days.
+At the end of this period the Local Authority will then decide whether to place the child on the roll of the school.
+This also lies outside the Fair Access process.